FezzedOne/xWEdit/README.md

 - Place tiles in mid-air, with no need for block adjacency! _Requires_ [xClient](https://github.com/xStarbound/xStarbound) in single-player, and _both_ xClient and xServer in multiplayer.
 - Support for the tile collision modifiers added in the xClient and [OpenStarbound](https://github.com/OpenStarbound/OpenStarbound) clients.
 Tools that support these modifiers will say so in the `/debug` interface (which also tells you how to switch the modifier).
 In multiplayer, this also _requires_ an xServer or OpenStarbound server.
 - Support for _all_ materials, matmods and liquids if using xClient or OpenStarbound's client.
 - Support for xClient/xServer v4.2's «creative mode» bypasses via the `/creative` command.
+This toggle is saved on a per-world basis to the _world file_, not to the player file.
+In multiplayer on an xServer server or xClient host, you need build permission on the world (or an admin account) to toggle «creative mode» if world claims/permissions are enabled.
   - The following «creative mode» features require xClient v4.2+, but do not require xServer in multiplayer:
     - Infinite material, liquid and object items.
     - Instant tree growth upon placement.
-    - Removed object placement restrictions.
+    - Removal of all object placement restrictions, allowing objects to be placed in mid-air or overlapping tiles.
-  - The following «creative mode» features require xServer v4.2+ but not xClient in multiplayer, or xClient v4.2 in single-player:
+  - The following «creative mode» features require xServer v4.2+ / hosting xClient v4.2+ but not xClient on your end in multiplayer, or xClient v4.2+ in single-player:
     - Ability to remove tiles without removing objects anchored to them.
+    - Ability to remove and place gravity-affected tiles without them falling.
+    - Ability to remove and place liquids without them falling or flowing.
+(This also causes liquids placed by rain to stay «blobbed» until `/creative` is disabled!)
-  - The following «creative mode» features require _both_ xServer _and_ xClient v4.2+ in multiplayer, or xClient v4.2+ in single-player:
+  - The following «creative mode» features require _both_ xServer / hosting xClient v4.2+ _and_ xClient v4.2+ on your end in multiplayer, or xClient v4.2+ in single-player:
     - In-place tile replacement.
 Works with all xWEdit/WEdit tools and with placeable material items.
     - Mid-air tile placement with placeable material items.
+    - Removal of all other tile placement restrictions.
+  - _Note:_ On xClient/xServer v4.2+, xWEdit/WEdit tools now always ignore entities in the way of tile placement when placing materials, regardless of whether «creative mode» is enabled.
 - Support for the following commands, all of which are only available on xClient:
   - `/overreach [on/off/enable/disable]`: Controls «overreach» mode, which allows the player to interact with any entity on-screen and removes all tool range restrictions.
   - `/ignorepickups [on/off/enable/disable]`: Controls whether the player ignores item drops instead of picking them up.